toji/webgpu-gltf-case-study/index.md

 }
 ```

-You can see that this isn't much less complex than the previous version, we're just looping through it in a different order.
+You can see that this isn't much less complex than the previous version.
+We're just looping through it in a different order.
 But that simple change in the order of operations has a big impact on how much work we're ultimately doing, which hopefully you can see in the third sample page:

 [![Sample 3 screenshot](/assets/images/sample-03.jpg)
 Click to launch **Sample 03 - Pipeline Caching**](03-pipeline-caching.html)

-For example, look at the "buggy" model on this page.
+For example, look at the stats for the "buggy" model on this page.
 In the prevous sample, we were calling `setPipeline()` 236 times every frame.
 With the changes described above we're now calling it once!
 And we're setting buffers less too, 444 times vs 708 in the previous sample.

 A tradeoff is that we're calling `setBindGroup()` more now (237 times vs 191 in the previous sample), so we've traded off significantly less `setPipeline()` calls for more `setBindGroup()` calls.
 But that's OK! `setBindGroup()` is generally a cheaper operation AND we can use some additional tricks to reduce those calls too.